Denver-Devs/recruiter-guidelines/README.md

-# recruiter-guidelines
+# Recruiter Guidelines
-Guidelines for recruiter posting in the Denver Devs Slack
+A few tips, tricks, and some rules for recruiters when posting to Denver Devs Slack or Discourse.

 ## Do's
 * Be humble -- developers have the ability/incentive to work with each other to get hired, but we're happy to give you that money